johanberntsson/PunyInform/documentation/PunyInformQuickRef_R2.md

 *LetGo* Sent to the container/supporter from
 which the player takes something.

-*NotUnderstood* Sent to creature when the player issued
-an incomprehensible order to it.
+*NotUnderstood* Sent to creature's *orders* when player issued an incomprehensible order to it.

-*Order* Sent to the target of the player's orders.
+*Order* Sent to creature's *life* when player
+issued an order to it, and *orders* didn't
+handle it.

 *PluralFound* A *parse_name* routine can set
 *parser_action *to this value when a